Surf Fishing Plugs

 To finish it, form an eye at the tail, but before closing the eye slide on another treble hook.

 Instead of making a wire hook hanger, you can use barrel swivels for hook hangers, as shown above.
-They have two eyes; the eye inside the body of the plug is caught by the wire and the eye outside the plug holds
+They have two eyes; the eye inside the body of the plug is caught by the wire and the eye outside the plug holds the hook.

 To attach the hooks you must either obtain treble hooks which can be opened at the eye or cut the eye with strong cutting pliers or hacksaw.